 At a Glance

-- Tasks: Lead a production team in a dynamic food or drinks manufacturing environment.
+- Tasks: Lead a production team in a hands-on role within food or drinks manufacturing.

 - Company: Join a rapidly growing company with a strong track record of success.